Science of People - Logo

 Let’s start with some killer conversation openers.
 These are great for simply opening a conversation with someone new or someone you haven’t seen in a while.
 And they’re far more interesting than the standard “Where are you from?” and “what do you do?” those are so boring.
 Try these instead.

-1. Tell me about you.
+1. Working on anything exciting recently?
 This is a great one because it invites the other person to tell you something that they want to share.
+If they want to tell you about their favorite hobby, they can.
 If they want to tell you about their job, they can.
-If they want to tell you about their kids, they can.
 And it’s a great way to know what’s at the top of someone’s mind.

 3. What’s your story?
 This is an interesting conversation starter because it invites someone to tell you a story about them, and you never know what exciting thing they might tell you.